anonymous-author-submissions/hri-vr-anticipatory-action-selection/README.md

 ### Common Issues

 1. **VR Toolbox crashes on first launch**
-   - This is expected behavior; the toolbox typically works fine on subsequent launches
+   - This is expected behaviour; the toolbox typically works fine on subsequent launches

 2. **Broken models in VR simulation**
-   - Ensure the lua file modification was applied correctly
+   - Ensure the Lua file modification was applied correctly
    - Alternative fix: Run simulation → Stop → Press Ctrl+Z to undo → Save (Ctrl+S)

 3. **Build failures**
    - Verify all dependencies are properly installed
-   - Check that `VCPKG_ROOT` environment variable is set correctly
+   - Check that the `VCPKG_ROOT` environment variable is set correctly
    - Ensure Visual Studio C++ tools are installed

 4. **VR headset not detected**
    - Verify VR Toolbox installation
    - Check that SteamVR or OpenVR is properly configured
    - Ensure VR headset drivers are up to date